 - In a small bowl, whisk together flour, baking powder, baking soda, and salt.
 Set aside.

-- In the bowl of a stand mixer using a paddle attachment (or in a large bowl using a handheld electric mixer), cream butter and sugar by first beating butter on high speed until smooth and creamy and then adding sugar and beating on medium-high speed until light and fluffy.
+- In the bowl of a stand mixer using a paddle attachment (or in a large bowl using a handheld electric mixer), cream butter and sugar by first beating butter on high speed until smooth and creamy (about 30 to 60 seconds) and then adding sugar and beating on medium-high speed until light and fluffy (about 2 minutes).

 - With the mixer running on low speed, slowly add the flour mixture to the butter mixture and stir just until blended.

 - Use a cookie scoop or large spoon to scoop 1 ½ Tbsp. of cookie dough into balls.
 Place cookie dough balls at least 2 inches apart on the prepared baking sheets.

 - Bake the cookies, one tray at a time on the oven's middle rack, for 12 minutes or until the cookies are just golden at the edges.
 Let cookies cool for 5 minutes on baking sheets before transferring to a wire rack to cool completely.

 Make the buttercream frosting.